aerickt/steno-dictionaries/README.md

  - `ABG/SE/SOR/KWRAOEUZ/#TPH/-G`
  - `ABG/SES/KWROR/KWRAOEUGZ/#TPH`

-Any of the following techniques listed below are not guaranteed to work on every single word due to conflicts and the fact that briefs might not allow for it.
-By default, briefs will still go to American spellings.
+Using `#TPH` is the recommended method that will always work when switching to British spellings.
+There are a few shorter models listed below, but they are not guaranteed to always work.

 ### ae spellings